All India Management Association: History

 AIMA was established in 1957 following the establishment of India's first industrialization policy in 1956.

 Management team

 AIMA is managed by a president, a senior vice president, a vice president, a treasurer and a director general.
-As of 2023, the president is Shrinivas V Dempo.
+As of 2023, the president is Nikhil Sawhney.

 Activities

 AIMA conducts the Management Aptitude Test (MAT) used by over 600 business schools across India.
 Other tests conducted include the Research Management Aptitude Test (RMAT), Under Graduate Aptitude Test (UGAT), Accredited Management Teacher (AMT) certification and other customised tests.

 AIMA is represented on various national bodies and organisations including the National Board of Accreditation (NBA), Bureau of Indian Standards (BIS) and the board of governors of various Indian Institutes of Management.

 AIMA awards various annual awards.
 The Kewal Nohria Award for Academic Leadership in Management Education, awarded since 2009, was awarded to Bala V. Balachandran in 2018.